-Mundo Exchange volunteers and interns in Thailand have created a list of books and reading about Thailand and Thai culture.
+Mundo Exchange volunteers and interns have created a list of books and readings about Thailand and Thai culture.
 Some of the works included are fiction, others are about history, the arts, and the cultural ways of this Thai society.
-Travelers, tourists and armchair anthropologists may enjoy some of these writings.
-Our goal is to include more, so if you want to recommend other Thai related readings let us know at email@example.com.
-Enjoy they reads! (*Other books and readings, not listed here, will be available for Mundo Exchange volunteers during your cross-cultural training and orientation.)
+Travelers, tourists, and armchair anthropologists may enjoy some of these writings.
+Our goal is to include more, so if you want to recommend other Thai related readings let us know at [email protected] (that offer is still relevant today!).
+Enjoy the reads!
+(Other books and readings, not listed here, will be available for Mundo Exchange volunteers during your cross-cultural training and orientation).

 An endlessly entertaining book full of photo essays explaining the simple yet fascinating quirks of modern Thai culture: from toilet paper napkins to ghost stories, and from drinks in a plastic bag to temple carnivals, this book brilliantly sheds light on the everyday popular culture in Thailand that is so mystifying to its visitors.

 There is now also an updated version (2013) available